On the Duality Between Sharpness-Aware Minimization and Adversarial Training: Background and Related Work

 In the context of adversarial robustness, several works also attempt to introduce a flat loss landscape in adversarial training~\cite{wu2020adversarial,yu2022robust,yu2022robust2}.
 The most representative one is Adversarial Weight Perturbation (AWP)~\cite{wu2020adversarial}, which simultaneously adds perturbation on examples and feature space to apply SAM and AT.
-However, AWP also suffers from a decrease in natural accuracy which is even lower than AT in some cases.
-We assume that this is because both perturbing the inputs and parameters significantly raise the difficulty of robust learning.
+However, AWP also suffers from a decrease in natural accuracy which is even lower than AT in some cases, which we assume is because perturbing both the inputs and parameters significantly raises the difficulty of robust learning.
+We compare SAM and AWP in our experiment section.
 Besides this thread of work, the adversarial robustness derived from SAM alone has not been explored.

-\section{Empirical understanding}
+\section{Empirical Understanding}

+In this section, we provide an intuitive explanation to empirically understand how SAM improves adversarial robustness by demonstrating the duality between SAM and AT.
+Specifically, considering the arithmetical duality of the input and parameters to get the output in a specific layer, we can assume that the robustness against weight perturbation may also lead to robustness against input perturbation.

-In this section, we provide an intuitive understanding of the duality between SAM and AT, which explains how SAM improves adversarial robustness.
-We start by rewriting the optimization objective of SAM and AT in a unified form and omit the regularization term $\lambda\|w\|_2^2$:
+We start by rewriting the optimization objective of SAM and AT in a unified form and omit the regularization term $\lambda\|w\|_2^2$ as follows:

 and

 To illustrate their relation, we first emphasize that both techniques involve adding \textbf{perturbation} to make the output more robust \textit{w.r.t.} input or weight changes since they both utilize one or more step gradient optimization to solve the inner maximization problem.
 However, as AT \textbf{explicitly} adds these perturbations to input examples $x$ and transforms them into adversarial examples $x_{adv}$, the adversarial sample distribution learned through forward-backward passes deviated from the natural distribution, leading to an inevitable decrease when evaluating natural performance in the original distribution.
 By contrast, SAM applies weight perturbation to achieve this robustness but keeps the original samples during learning, which can implicitly bias more weight on robust features~\cite{Ilyas2019AdversarialEA}.